 There are also suggestions that small plaque deposits in the eye could indicate a cholesterol build-up elsewhere in the body.

 Similarly, small haemorrhage (bleeding) spots may indicate that a patient has diabetes – such vascular damage is a typical result of diabetes.
-There are reports of patients having no idea that they may be diabetic, until it was diagnosed in this way.
+There are reports of patients having no idea that they were diabetic, until diagnosed in this way.

 Apart from these diseases and conditions, sickle cell anaemia, leukaemia, and brain aneurisms also leave their marks on the eye.